R Made Simple Programming for Vocalic R Words

 I aimed to educate on tactile feedback for articulation delays and suggest Speech Buddy tools.
 A formal evaluation before any home program is necessary.
 These evaluations are crucial in identifying other medical reasons like hearing issues or tongue ties that impede therapy progress.
 As frustrating as it is to wait for testing, it is well worth the time.

-A First Person Review of Versatile SPARK Cards
+SPARK Cards: A First Person Review Of A Versatile Resource

 Original Spark Cards Kit